andrealaspina/galerkin/README.md

 If all tests pass successfully, you could do worse than taking a look at the `main.m` file.
 This is organized in three sections: **Pre-processing**, **Processing** and **Post-processing**.
 Although quite lengthy (~1500 lines), it helps tracking the sequence of tasks from start to finish of the simulation.

 You are then encouraged to have a look at some test files.
 Self-explanatory names are assigned to them to allow the user to easily find the features of interest.
-For example, `test_thermal_CG_2D.m` shows how to write the input file for a simple 2D thermal problem; `test_convergence_space_structured.m` can help in conducting a spatial convergence study; `test_plot_3D.m` shows how to generate plots to display the geometry, the mesh and the solution of a 3D problem; `test_error_norms.m` reveals how to consider different error norms; `test_paraview_timestep.m` shows how to export the solution computed at various time steps to paraview...
+For example, `test_thermal_CG_2D.m` showcases a simple 2D thermal problem; `test_convergence_space_structured.m` can help in conducting a spatial convergence study; `test_plot_3D.m` shows how to generate plots to display the geometry, the mesh and the solution of a 3D problem; `test_error_norms.m` reveals how to consider different error norms; `test_paraview_timestep.m` shows how to export the solution computed at various time steps to ParaView, etc.

-For a more complex example, I included the input and output of a popular fluid-structure interaction benchmark using two different formulations in `input/fsi_benchmark` and `output/fsi_benchmark`, respectively.
+For a more complex example, I included input and output of a popular fluid-structure interaction benchmark using two different formulations in `input/fsi_benchmark` and `output/fsi_benchmark`, respectively.
 When refining the mesh and reducing the time step size, you can reproduce the results in my PhD thesis[^3] and obtain this beautiful picture:

 <p align="center">
   <img src="https://github.com/user-attachments/files/18719601/fsi.pdf" width="500">